tstatler/doctools/guides/node/quickstart/README.md

 Congratulations!
 Now you've successfully published your first Node.ACS app to the cloud!

-Open a web browser and enter the URL you get from step #3, you'll get a big welcome from Node.ACS!
+Open a web browser and enter the URL you get from step #3.
+You'll get a big welcome from Node.ACS!